 The PGA tour’s average driving distance for the same year was 256.89 yards.

-Bryson Dechambeau led the stats averaging a staggering 320.8 yards compared to the tour average of 295.3 yards.
+Bryson Dechambeau led the stats, averaging 320.8 yards compared to the tour average of 295.3 yards.

 Let’s put that into some perspective.